abdulqudoos26648/large-language-model/Stanford CS224N: NLP with Deep Learning/lecture notes.md

 - The new and better way is to use **word vectors** (also called **embeddings**).
 - **Word Vectors:** These are short, dense vectors of numbers.
 The core idea is that a word's meaning is defined by the company it keeps.
 - The vectors for words with similar meanings (like "hotel" and "motel") are **close to each other** in this multi-dimensional space.
+- **Note:** While distance (e.g., Euclidean or cosine similarity) is an important measure of closeness in the embedding space, the **directions in the space** also have semantic meaning.
+  - Example: **King - Man + Woman = Queen**
+  - This shows that specific vector directions can encode relationships such as gender.

+---

+#### **Visualizing High-Dimensional Embeddings**

+- Since embeddings exist in very high-dimensional space, it's hard to visualize them directly.
+- To address this, techniques like **t-distributed Stochastic Neighbor Embedding (t-SNE)** are used.
+- **t-SNE** projects high-dimensional vectors into **2D or 3D**, making it easier to see clusters and relationships between words.
+- The professor briefly mentioned t-SNE as a powerful tool to **visualize word embeddings**, where words with similar meanings appear close together in the reduced space.

 ---